+Checkbook (1,454), Professional and Occupational Licensing (1,135) and Well Permits (709).
+Open Checkbook is counted separately, and thru Google Analytics.
+There have been 10,230 page views, 1,771 users, and 72.9% of the views were from new visitors.
 Delaware's Open Data Portal addresses several of NASCIO's top priorities, including supporting budget and cost control initiatives by reducing redundant data collection and management practices; legacy modernization and data management/analytics, through updating datasets and ensuring their accessibility, as well as enhancing business intelligence.
-As previously mentioned, the initiative is clearly a key part of Governor Carney's Transition Team Report, Action Plan for Delaware, and is prominent on his policy agenda.

-Delawareans and others will learn about the new portal, either through direct contact with council members, or through the site itself.
+Delawareans learn about the new portal, either through direct contact with council members, or through the site itself.
 The site offers a comprehensive set of video guides to promote a fuller understanding of the tools available and how to use them.
 Delaware expects to accrue a number of benefits -from automation of previous manual systems, to enabling organizations to combine and use data to make strategic decisions about new products and services.
-Added to this are several key benefits to the public at large: the positive public perception that providing easily obtainable financial data provides; ease of access to needed information at a single, easy-to-use website; and, finally, the ability to interact with data and learn from it without having to undertake a steep learning curve.
+Added to this are several key benefits to the public at large: the positive public perception that providing easily obtainable financial data (Open Checkbook, Procurement Portal) provides; ease of access to needed information at a single, easy-to-use website; and, finally, the ability to interact with data and learn from it without having to undertake a steep learning curve.
 The Open Data Portal is but one step in Delaware's journey to the delivery of eGovernment services to anyone, anywhere, anytime and on any device.